earlfogel/food/README.md

 drain and dot with butter.

 Beat eggs, cheese, yogurt, vanilla, cinnamon and honey.
-Combine with apples and noodles and spread into a well buttered casserole dish.
+Combine with sliced apple and noodles and spread into a buttered casserole dish.

 Top with corn flakes, dot with butter and bake at 375 F for 35 minutes.